-Frontal lobe epilepsy can be difficult to diagnose because its symptoms may be mistaken for psychiatric problems or sleep disorders, such as night terrors.
-It has not been studied as much as some other types of epilepsy.
-It's possible that some seizure effects found in the frontal lobe may be the result of seizures that begin in other parts of the brain.
+Frontal lobe epilepsy can be difficult to diagnose because its symptoms can be mistaken for psychiatric problems or sleep disorders, such as night terrors.
+It's also possible that some seizure effects found in the frontal lobe might be the result of seizures that begin in other parts of the brain.

-Your doctor will first review your symptoms and medical history and give you a physical exam.
-Your physical may include a neurological exam, which will assess:
+Your doctor will review your symptoms and medical history and give you a physical exam.
+You might also have a neurological exam, which will assess:

 - Muscle strength